inclusivenaming/website/content/participate.md

 - Advise and provide support as available to the initiative.
 - Time commitment is 1-2 hours per week
 - A contributor can be a reviewer and a maintainer.

+You can sign up to be a collaborator using our [Call for Participation](https://forms.gle/wkaqTmhvSwgPn69t7) form.